cmda-bt/pt-course-19-20/readme.md

 or ready to be used right away.

-What you’ll make is up to the team, but it *must* be a dating site, made with Node.js, a database, HTML, CSS, and client-side JS.
+What you’ll make is up to the team, but it *must* be a dating site, made with Node.js, a database (Mongo?), HTML, CSS, and client-side JS.

 It is important that your team makes decisions together based on consensus, and everyone applies the knowledge and skills acquired in courses (such as that